-Phase 1 trial advancing with clinical update planned for 2H 2021
+Phase 1 trial continues: update planned for ESMO Immuno-Oncology Congress 2021

-MCLA-145 is currently being evaluated in a phase 1 open-label, multicenter dose escalation study, including a safety dose expansion phase, in patients with solid tumors.
-MCLA-145 is the first drug candidate co-developed under our global collaboration and license agreement with Incyte Corporation (Incyte), which permits the development and commercialization of up to 11 bispecific and monospecific antibodies from our Biclonics® platform.
-Merus retains full rights to develop and commercialize MCLA-145, if approved, in the United States, and Incyte is responsible for its development and commercialization outside the United States.
-We plan to present a clinical update at a major medical conference in the second half of 2021.
+The phase 1, open-label, single-agent clinical trial of MCLA-145 is ongoing and consists of a dose escalation phase, to be followed by a planned dose expansion phase.
+MCLA-145 is the first drug candidate co-developed under our global collaboration and license agreement with Incyte Corporation, which permits the development and commercialization of up to 11 bispecific and monospecific antibodies from the Merus Biclonics® platform.
+We retain full rights to develop and commercialize MCLA-145, if approved, in the United States; and Incyte holds full rights to develop and commercialize MCLA-145 outside the United States.
+We plan to provide an update in the fourth quarter of 2021 at the ESMO Immuno-Oncology Congress.